Leda Schubert

 ...Of course I read.
 I have been fortunate enough to serve on the Caldecott Committee, the Arbuthnot Committee, and the Boston Globe-Horn Book Awards Committee, as well as Vermont's two state children's choice book awards committees (The Dorothy Canfield Fisher Award and the Red Clover Award).

-...I teach: I am a member of the esteemed faculty of Vermont College of the Fine Arts, which has the finest MFA in Writing for Children and Young Adults program in the entire country.
+...I have taught.
+As mentioned above, I have been one of the esteemed faculty of Vermont College of Fine Arts, which has the finest MFA in Writing for Children and Young Adults program in the entire country.
 I have also taught children's literature classes on the picture book, fantasy, and young adult literature for the University of Vermont and St. Michael's College.

 ...I garden: A mess at the moment.
 The less said, the better.